 How warm is the sea?

 It’s possible to swim in the Ionian sea all year long without getting hypothermia, so you should definitely pack your swimming trunks.
 Fifteen degrees will still feel quite fresh in the early part of the season, but by the time the sailing season is in full swing the sea will be at around 20 degrees (which is just right for helping you to cool down, without giving you shock).
-When the sea peaks at 25 degrees, it will feel as warm as an indoor swimming pool, which might make it more inviting, but also less refreshing.
+When the sea peaks at 25 degrees, it will feel as warm as an indoor swimming pool, which makes very inviting indeed.

 What is the wind like?

-The whole Ionian is a great cruising ground because it has the perfect climate for sailing and exciting places to sail.
+The whole Ionian is a great cruising ground because it has the perfect climate for sailing, coupled with exciting places to sail.
 The sunshine and very reliable force 3 to 6 winds mean that you’ll have fun whilst you explore the islands, and should actually be able to travel at a rate of knots.